 While pomegranates are a great ingredient to add to your salads (like this Fennel & Pomegranate Quinoa Salad and this Pear, Gouda & Hazelnut Spinach Salad), they are also great on a savory dinner recipe!

-This winter one pan chicken and veggies is loaded with flavor with a tangy balsamic gravy, sweet pomegranate seeds and salty feta cheese.
+This wintery chicken and veggies skillet is loaded with flavor with a tangy balsamic gravy, sweet pomegranate seeds and salty feta cheese.

 It's also loaded with veggies, cooks in one pan, and is ready in 30 minutes.
 Can you say dinner superhero?!